GDSGlasgow/DSO-MultiLM/README.md

 ## System Requirements
 The GeoLlama model is run locally and requires 12 GB of GPU RAM on a Linux OS.
 The model requires access to the internet to retrieve information from the OpenStreetMaps API.

-The Vision-RAG model requires the use of an Open-AI API key and access to the embeddings dataset and required at least 15GB of system RAM.
+The Vision-RAG model requires the use of an Open-AI API key and access to the embeddings dataset and required at least 20GB of system RAM if sing the full 5M embedding database.

 ## Installation
 The package and all its dependencies can be installed from command line:
 ```$ python setup.py install```

-Please see `requiremnets.txt` for a full list of system requiremnets.
+Please see `requiremnets.txt` for a full list of system requirements.

 ## Usage
-The package is currently set up to use a Gradio environment UI.
-This can be accessed through:
+The package uses a Gradio UI.
+This can be launched by running:
 ```$ python multi_lm/app.py```

-Instruction for running the app are provided on launch.
-A flagging system has been implented to store information for when the app fails to predict locations accurately.
-These are saved in `flagged_images` and `flagged_text`.
+Instructions for using the app are provided on launch.
+A flagging system has been implemented to store information for when the app fails to predict locations accurately.
+These are saved in `flagged_images` and `flagged_text` folders.

 ## Testing
 Tests for the GeoLlama are available and are currently running OK.
 The Vision-RAG model does not include unittests yet.